Bergeron, Bruins beat Hurricanes 2-1 to advance in playoffs

+TORONTO (AP) — The Boston Bruins look as if they’ve moved past their shaky postseason start.

-TORONTO (AP) — Patrice Bergeron broke a tie with 3.5 seconds left in the second period, David Pastrnak returned with two assists and the Boston Bruins beat the Carolina Hurricanes 2-1 on Wednesday to win the first-round playoff series in five games.
+Patrice Bergeron broke a tie with 3.5 seconds left in the second period, David Pastrnak returned with two assists and the Bruins beat the Carolina Hurricanes 2-1 on Wednesday to win the first-round playoff series in five games.

+David Krejci also scored one of two power-play goals in the second period for the Bruins, who trailed 1-0 entering the final 5 minutes before the second intermission.
+It marked their second comeback in three days, the first when they rallied from a 2-0 deficit with a dominating third-period performance to win Monday’s Game 4.

+“You’ve got to find ways to win, I guess that’s probably the best way to put it,” Bruins coach Bruce Cassidy said.
+“We found ways to win, probably different ways each game: different people in the lineup, different goaltenders playing.
+So that was the best part of this first round.
+I think our lineup now will get a little more solidified as we go.”

 The Bruins trailed 1-0 entering the final 5 minutes of the second period before scoring twice on the power play, first from David Krejci with 4:40 left after Bergeron drew a penalty on a breakaway chance.